enoklearn/engineering/modules/architecture.md

 <details open>
    <summary><b>Common Tech Stacks</b></summary><br/>

-   With this topic, you’ll learn about common tech stacks that are used on major projects around the world.
+   With this topic, you’ll learn about common tech stacks used on projects around the world.

    #### Learning Outcomes
    *